vossisboss/pvdjango/README.md

 To complete this tutorial, you should be familiar with the following:

 - Writing Python code
-- Entering commands and in the command line
+- Entering commands in the command line

 While it's not strictly necessary, you might find that you'll get more out of this tutorial if you complete the [introductory Django tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/) first.